 Molecular biology of human bacterial symbionts

 The intestinal microbiota consists of trillions of beneficial bacteria, which live in a synergistic relationship with their human hosts.
 It has only recently been discovered that such microorganisms enormously impact our health in ways that had been completely unanticipated.
-Because of this, it has become important to understand how this ‘microbiome’ is built and maintained within the intestines, which is where most of our bacteria live.
-That is the focus of our work.
+Because of this, it has become important to understand how this microbiome is built and maintained within the intestines, which is where most of our bacteria live.
+This is the focus of our work.